Elective Classes and Activities

 The class has published two books to date and is finishing up their third book.

-Jane's experience reading her own poetry and singing in front of large audiences through De Anza College's Music Performance Class made her the perfect choice to speak at Hope's, "Rise and Shine Breakfast" with Jane Pauley last year.
-Jane was also able to share a personal poem with Jane and it was a hit!!
+Jane's experience reading her own poetry and singing in front of large audiences through De Anza College's Music Performance Class made her the perfect choice to speak at Hope's, 2012 "Rise and Shine Breakfast" with Jane Pauley.
+Jane was also able to share a personal poem that she personally wrote for the De Anza, "Trouble Maker" poetry book with Jane and it was a hit!!

 Women's and Men's Health and Safety